chingu-voyage6/Geckos-Team-02/client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+## User Stories

+ - As a User, I need to be able to search for a brunch place within 1 mile.
+ - As a User, I need to be able to see a list of nearby places.
+ - As a User, I need to be able to login (question: to access what?)
+ - As a User, I need to be able to sign up with my email and password.

+- As a Registered User, I need to be able pull my account (depending on what information we are saving this will be available under this section)
+- As a Registered User, I need to be able to delete my information
+- As a Registered User, I need to be able to save/create information to my account
+- As a Registered User, I need to be able update my information

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).